 We must use renowned Encryption conventions like SHA256 or AES to enhance security.
 It’s a continuous process actually, we must keep looking for the latest technology inventions and updates and should choose the best available encryption method to fortify our Mobile Application’s security.

 Obviously, the Application code is the most important part of any application as it controls all the features and instructions for the application.
 If hackers get access to the application code, then they can misuse it and make changes that will hamper the native functionality of the application.

-There are few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable for a security breach.
+There are a few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable to a security breach.
 By doing this, we can ensure that less information is exposed to be misused.
 It also helps to improve the performance of the code execution.

 We can use an API key mechanism to achieve security up to a certain extent.
 An API key is a unique identifier, which is used to authenticate a specific user, program, or mobile app developer.
 If we assign an API key to every application, then it will make the overall security strong.

 Developers can monitor the usage of API keys and can make a periodic assessment of API metrics to get an insight of its usage.
 However, there is a catch, we must pay more attention to API keys and ensure either we don’t lose these keys, or these don’t get stolen.